Sundar C: Personal life

 In 2000, Sundar married actress Khushbu.
 After their marriage, she took his name as her surname and became known as Khushbu Sundar.
 They have two daughters, Avantika and Anandita, after whom they named their production house, Avni Cinemax.

+Political career

+In 2026, Sundar C was announced as a candidate from the Madurai Central Assembly constituency in the 2026 Tamil Nadu Legislative Assembly election.
+He is contesting on behalf of the Puthiya Needhi Katchi (PNK), a party founded by A. C. Shanmugam, as part of the AIADMK-led Alliance in Tamil Nadu, which is aligned with the National Democratic Alliance.